scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 {: #table-7 title="ID of TRCs in TRC update chain"}

-### `validity` Field {#validity}
+### `validity` {#validity}

 The `validity` field defines the TRC validity period.
 The `notBefore` and `notAfter` attributes of the `validity` field specify the lower and upper bound of the time interval during which a TRC can be active.

 An active TRC is a valid TRC that can be used for verifying certificate signatures.
 The time period during which a TRC is active can be shorter than the time period during which the TRC is valid.
 For more information, see [](#trc-states).

-The `validity` field consists of a sequence of two dates, as defined in section 7.2. of {{X.509}}.
+The `validity` field consists of a sequence of a `notBefore` and a `notAfter` date, both encoded as `GeneralizedTime`.

-In addition to this standard definition, the following constraint applies to the `validity` field of the TRC:

-- All TRCs MUST have a well-defined expiration date.
+All TRCs MUST have a well-defined expiration date.
 SCION implementations MUST NOT create TRCs that use GeneralizedTime value "99991231235959Z", and verifiers MUST error out when encountering such a TRC.

-### `gracePeriod` Field {#grace}
+### `gracePeriod` {#grace}

-The `gracePeriod` field of a TRC specifies the period of time during which the predecessor TRC can still be considered active (the "grace period").
-The grace period starts at the beginning of the validity period of the new TRC.
+The `gracePeriod` field specifies the duration, in seconds, during which the predecessor TRC remains active after a new TRC is issued.
+This grace period starts at the beginning of the validity period of the new TRC.

-The validity period of the predecessor TRC ends when:
+A predecessor TRC ceases to be active when the earliest of the following events occurs:

-- the grace period has passed;
+- the grace period expires;
-- the predecessor’s expiration time is reached; or
+- the predecessor TRC reaches its expiration time (`notAfter`); or
-- the successor TRC of the new TRC has been announced.
+- a subsequent TRC update (i.e., the successor to the new TRC) is announced.

-**Note:** The event that happens first marks the end of the predecessor's validity period.

-The `gracePeriod` field defines the grace period as a number of seconds (positive integer).

-The value of the `gracePeriod` field in a base TRC MUST be zero.
-The value of the `gracePeriod` field in a non-base TRC SHOULD be non-zero.
-It SHOULD be long enough to provide sufficient overlap between the TRCs in order to facilitate interruption-free operations in the ISD.
-If the grace period is too short, some Control Plane AS certificates might expire before the corresponding AS can fetch an updated version from its CA.
+In a base TRC, `gracePeriod` value MUST be zero.
+In a non-base TRC, `gracePeriod` SHOULD be greater than zero.
+The defined duration SHOULD provide sufficient overlap between the two TRCs to ensure uninterrupted operations within the ISD.
+If the grace period is too short, some Control Plane AS certificates may expire before the corresponding ASes can fetch an updated version from their CA.

-### `noTrustReset` Boolean {#notrustreset}
+### `noTrustReset` {#notrustreset}

 The `noTrustReset` Boolean specifies whether a trust reset is forbidden by the ISD.
 Within a TRC update chain, this value MUST NOT be changed by a regular or sensitive update.
 However, it is possible to change the `noTrustReset` value in the event of a trust reset where a new base TRC is created.